LoopedIn/loopedin-web/README.md

 **Running the app**:

-After setting up the firebase credentials, and installing docker.
+*If you want to just test the app with minimal setup*

 In the home path of the project (final-project-cookie-crumbs-1/), run:-

 ```bash
 docker-compose build